top of page

 Boring was named a sister city of the village of Dull, Scotland, and later joined Bland, Australia, in the "Trinity of Tedium."

-In the town of Boring Oregon is a Museum called the North American Bigfoot Center.
+In the town of Boring, Oregon, there is a museum called the North American Bigfoot Center.
 The museum features a gift store and free information center, as well as an admission area featuring dozens of exhibits.
-The Gift Store sells hundreds of bigfoot/crypto-themed items including books, clothing, footprint casts, stickers, housewares, toys and more.
-The Information Center showcases free exhibits, artifacts and art for your enjoyment and learning.
+The Gift Store sells hundreds of bigfoot/crypto-themed items, including books, clothing, footprint casts, stickers, housewares, toys, and more.
+The Information Center showcases free exhibits, artifacts, and art for your enjoyment and learning.

 The Exhibit Halls are an admission area.
 Dozens of displays feature a wide array of Bigfoot evidence and historical artifacts.
 The life-sized sasquatch replica (nicknamed “Murphy”) acts as a centerpiece of the exhibit hall and is a popular backdrop for family photos.

 This is the entrance to the exhibits.
-The exhibits show artifacts of Bigfoot all over the world even though some cultures don't call him Bigfoot.
-In Canada he is known as Sasquatch, China as Yeren, Nepal's Yeti, Australia's Yowie, and Indonesia's Orang Pendek to name a few.
+The exhibits show artifacts of Bigfoot all over the world, even though some cultures don't call him Bigfoot.
+In Canada, he is known as Sasquatch, in China as Yeren, in Nepalas Yeti, in Australia as Yowie, and in Indonesia as Orang Pendek, to name a few.

 This area was a Native American map of Bigfoot sightings according to their history.